Best Sheets 2017 - And how to choose the right one for you.

 Important information on Sheet Durability.
 We get asked this often, so we put together some basic ideas to consider when choosing sheets.
 It's best to alternate sets of sheets at least weekly, the rule of thumb for how many sheet sets to own for a bed that is used regularly is 3 sets - One sheet set on the bed, one in the linen closet, and one in the laundry, this will help your sheets last longer and you will always have a fresh sheet set to put on the bed.
-Pillowcases will get the most wear (followed by fitted sheets) and we recommend getting extra sets.
+Pillowcases will get the most wear (followed by fitted sheets) and we recommend getting extra sets of both.
 Cosmetics, perfume, body oils, body hair, rough skin and sharp nails will also cause wear and tear and will affect the longevity of your sheets.

 You sleep on your sheets approximately 8 hours a night.
 If you only have one sheet set and wash them weekly, in two years you would have washed your sheets 104 times, and spent a total of 5840 hours in them.
 Now imagine if you wore your favorite dress or shirt that much, and washed it that often, it probably would be worn out regardless of how much you paid for it, and the same may apply to your sheets.
 What we would expect is that a more expensive sheet would retain it's qualities (softness, color, luster, etc) significantly longer than an inexpensive sheet, and that seams and the elastic on the fitted sheets would be more durable.
 Usually high quality luxury sheets get softer and more luxurious with use, while a inexpensive or inferior quality sheet will tend to pill much quicker and breakdown faster due to the inferior quality cotton used to create the threads, so what may have felt reasonably nice at first will quickly become rough.